Transcendental-Programmer/Neural_Network_from_scratch/README.md

 ---

-Feel free to customize this template as needed, and make sure to replace `your_username` in the GitHub clone URL with your actual GitHub username.
+Feel free to customize this template as needed, and make sure to replace `Transcendental-Programmer` in the GitHub clone URL with your actual GitHub username.